 ELPT 2355 - Programmable Logic Controllers II.
 Three hours credit.
 Advanced concepts in programmable logic controllers and their applications and interfacing to industrial controls.
 Convert ladder diagrams into programs; explain digital/analog devices used with programmable logic controllers; apply advanced programming techniques; execute and evaluate control system operation; and implement interfacing and networking schemes.
 Two lecture and three lab hours each week.
 Lab fee.
-Prerequisite: Work Keys test section for Applied Math Level 4 and Reading for Information Level 4.
-ELPT 2419 Programmable Logic Controllers I. Students attempting this course must have a grade of C or higher in ELPT 2419 programmable Logic Controllers I.
+Prerequisite: ELPT 2419 Programmable Logic Controllers I. Students attempting this course must have a grade of C or higher in ELPT 2419 programmable Logic Controllers I.

 ELPT 2449 - Industrial Automation.
 Four hours credit.
 Electrical control systems, applications, and interfacing utilized in industrial automation.
 Apply advanced programming techniques utilizing programmable logic controllers; implement digital/analog interfacing schemes; explain the operation of communication and network methods; devise control system specifications; and explain the operation and applications of distributed control systems.
 Two lecture and three lab hours each week.
 Lab fee.
-Prerequisite: Work Keys test section for Applied Math Level 4 and Reading for Information Level 4.
-ELPT 2355 Programmable Logic Controllers II.
+Pre-requisite: ELPT 2355 Programmable Logic Controllers II.
 Students attempting this course must have a grade of B or higher in ELPT 2355 Programmable Logic Controllers II.

 EMSP 1160 - Clinical - Emergency Medical Technology/Technician.
 One hour credit.
-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+A healthrelated work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 As outlined in the learning plan, apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business /industry.
 80 clinical hours.
 Prerequisite is a current AHA BLS provider CPR card.
 Corequisites is EMSP 1501.

 EMSP 1261 - Clinical - Emergency Medical Technology/Technician.
 Two hours credit.
-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+A healthrelated work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 As outlined in the learning plan, apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry.
 192 clinical hours.
 Prerequisites: EMT Basic and Current AHA BLS Provider CPR card, Corequisites: EMSP 2306, EMSP 1338, EMSP 1356.